Tag Archives: can a narcissist change?

 And they don’t want to be fixed even if they could be.

-My answers to the three: 1) Do sociopaths know they’re sociopaths, 2) do they know they’re lying and 3) can they be fired are: yes, yes, and no. And then I explain why this is so and hopefully, I’ll bring home the reality of the impossibility that they can be fixed.
+My answers to the three: 1) Do sociopaths know they’re sociopaths, 2) Do they know they’re lying and 3) Can they be fixed are: yes, yes, and no. And then I explain why this is so and hopefully, I’ll bring home the reality of the impossibility that they can be fixed.
 Here’s an unbelievable tidbit: they wouldn’t want to be fixed if they could.
 The fact is, they adore being what they are and all that this means.

 Please, even if you’re calling them a “narcissist”… Please open up your mind to the notion that there’s something more than a wounded human here.
 The word “narcissist” as a term for these creatures drags with it a pile of misconceptions about what you’re likely facing if this website is where you landed.
 I’d go so far as to suggest you finally found the real answers.
 Please shed the terms and ideas of a “narcissist” and step into the reality that sociopaths exist and they know what they are: we need to as well.